Adding an image to your Signature can your email look more professional or more personal. However, there are also some caveats to this practice.

 Outlook has an option to control to what should happen with linked images; they can either stay linked or Outlook can embed them in the message upon sending.

-In Outlook 2007 and Outlook 2010, this option can only be modified via the Registry;
+Unfortunately, this option can only be modified via the Registry;

 Send Pictures With Document